madkira/LET_Framework/README.md

 ##### STOP_TEST_ON_FAILED
-This directive force the framework to stop the current test and pass to the next one on the first failed assertion
+This directive force the framework to stop the current test and pass to the next one on the first failed assertion This option if force to ON if the format is JUNIT

 _Default if not specified OFF_
 ```
 cmake -DSTOP_TEST_ON_FAILED=[ON/OFF] ..
 ```